Table of Contents_

 You’ll need a Philips head screwdriver, needle nose pliers, and, of course, replacement switches, which you should be able to purchase from the appliance manufacturer at a minimal cost.

-If you’d like to try to replace only one switch (it’s recommended you replace them all)- at step 3, you may use a multimeter to individually test each switching mechanism for a current.
+If you’d like to try to replace only one switch (it’s recommended you replace them all)- in step 3, you may use a multimeter to individually test each switching mechanism for a current.
 Any switch that doesn’t set off your multimeter is one that needs replacing.

 Extreme caution should always be used if attempting home microwave repairs- microwaves will retain a dangerous charge even when unplugged for a period of time.